USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Eight weeks to moving day.
 Every task, in order, with nothing left to chance.

-We've watched thousands of interstate moves happen.
-The ones that go smoothly all have one thing in common: the customer started planning early and followed a system.
+Thousands of interstate moves.
+The smooth ones had one thing in common: early planning and a system.
 The chaotic ones?
-Someone decided to "wing it" and started packing two days before the truck arrived.
+Someone winged it and started packing two days before the truck showed up.

-This checklist is built from real patterns — what actually matters, in the order it actually matters.
-No filler tasks.
+This checklist is built from real patterns.
+What matters, in order.
+No filler.
 No "create a moving binder" nonsense.
-Just the things that prevent problems.
+Just stuff that prevents problems.

 8 Weeks Before Moving Day